Symmetry-resolved Entanglement Entropy, Spectra & Boundary Conformal Field Theory: Entangling surface and Symmetry resolution

 The first contribution, $S^{\rm num}$, is known as number entropy and it takes into account the entropy due to the fluctuations of the charge in the subsystem $A$, while the configurational entanglement entropy, $S^c$, is the weighted sum of the entropies in each irrep $r$.
 We further define the \textit{charged moment} of the RDM as

-where $U^A(g)$ is the unitary matrix corresponding to the element $g \in G$, acting on states, supported on $A$.
+where $U^A(g)$ is the unitary matrix corresponding to the element $g \in G$, acting on states, supported on $A$ (a similar definition of the \textit{charged R\'enyi entropies} was introduced in \cite{Belin:2013uta}).
 This definition is inherently in the language of open string channel.
 The quantity $\mathcal{Z}(q^n,r)$ can be obtained from the charged moment by leveraging the character orthogonality theorem e.g.\! for a finite group $G$, we can explicitly write

 where $d_r$ is the dimension of the $r$-representation, $|G|$ is the order of the group and $\chi_r(g)$ is the group character.

 The requirement of the symmetry-preserving boundary condition is hidden in the definition of charged moment in eq.~\eqref{eq:chargedM}.
 In the language of BCFT, the eq.~\eqref{eq:chargedM} computes the partition function in the open string channel with an insertion of a topological symmetry defect $U^A(g)$.
 We require the symmetry defect to end topologically on the boundary of the interval.
 This implies we need to choose a boundary condition which allows us to place the symmetry defect with endpoints being topological.
 In the closed string channel, the topological endability amounts to choosing $G$ invariant boundary states $\widetilde{\ket{a_1}}$ and $\widetilde{\ket{a_2}}$.
 For invertible symmetry (in this paper by symmetry, we always mean invertible symmetries corresponding to some group $G$), the topological endability is always equivalent to having a $G$ invariant boundary state.
 For noninvertible symmetry they are not equivalent \cite{Choi:2023xjw}, it is more natural to require topological endability condition to define symmetry resolution if possible.